 Malta is comprised of three islands: Malta, Gozo and Comino and driving is permitted on the larger islands of Malta and Gozo.
 Malta is packed full of interesting sights and there are lots of interesting things to do in Gozo.

-Renting a car in Malta is one of the best ways to explore.
+Renting a car in Malta is one of the best ways to explore everything on your Malta itinerary.
 While Maltese buses are a good alternative, a rental car allows easy access to the more remote sights: we managed to visit all the Game of Thrones filming locations in Malta and Gozo, we visited the three UNESCO World Heritage Sites, discovered the best things to do in Gozo and had fun exploring the island of Malta.

 We loved having a rental car to explore.
 It allowed us to travel at our own pace, visit off the beaten track sights and generally make the most of our time in Malta.